Today’s Topic: How you as a Parent can Support Your Athlete

 Positivity, love, and approval

 You can make that your mantra.
 How can you find that?
 That is what will build your child’s self-esteem and your own.

 They’re Not the Problem

 The thing about kids is that the way they perceive themselves directly affects the way they act and behave.
-If they perceive themselves as a problem, who’s costing their parents money, who can’t get it together, who’s broken and damaged and upsetting everybody, and who’s in charge of their parents’ financial situation and emotions, they’re going to crumble.
+If they perceive themselves as a problem, who are costing their parents money, who can’t get it together, who are broken and damaged and upsetting everybody, and who’s in charge of their parents’ financial situation and emotions, they’re going to crumble.

 They’re not going to be able to pull themselves up and go, “Okay, I’m going to push through this discomfort,” because they’re so uncomfortable just living in the situation.
 They’re not going to be able to summon what they need to start taking those baby steps through the fear.
 Do them a favor – be the comfy place.
 Don’t be the tough love.
 They’ve got enough tough love going on in their own heads, I guarantee you.

 Pay good attention.
 Be present, be available, but give them their privacy.
 If they don’t want to talk, don’t make them talk.
 If they want space, give them space, but then be available if they want to come to you.
 Respect their concerns.
 Don’t roll your eyes and say, “Oh, that again.
 Oh, my gosh, are we still dealing with this?”
 If he/she’s upset, acknowledge it.

 Don’t belittle them.
 Acknowledge them and say, “You’re upset about this?
 Yeah, that is upsetting.”
 Empathize, repeat it back.
 Don’t try to solve it.
 Don’t act like you know everything.
 Simply respond with, “I don’t know what’s going to be the best thing, but I am with you.
 What do you think we should do?”